dimanache/eventBookingApplication/README.md

         '400':
           description: Bad request
         '404':
-          description: Event not found
+          description: Event or booking not found

-  /events/{eventId}/deleteBooking:
+  /events/{eventId}/booking:
     delete:
-      summary: Delete all the events registered in the database.
+      summary: Delete all the bookings registered for an event.
 ADMIN ONLY!
       parameters:
         - in: path
           name: eventId